A class of decelerating inhomogeneous cosmological models giving rise to accelerating FLRW universes at large scales: Abstract

 \section{Abstract}

-In this manuscript, we develop a class of inhomogeneous relativistic cosmological models with the following properties: (i) They contain cosmological observers to whom the spatial geometry and the expansion are homogeneous and isotropic; (ii) Matter behaves closely to dust, as it is formed by an ensemble of massive particles whose number density $4$-vector is conserved and reacts viscously to the local tidal forces; (iii) They generalize the dust FLRW model; (iv) They give rise to effective models on large scales that reproduce the FLRW behaviour with dust and a running dark-energy term, which appears as a backreaction effect from the local gravitational potential; (v) By suitably setting the distribution of energy in the current universe, the effective large-scale equation-of-state parameter can reproduce, in principle, any polynomial on the scale factor whose term of order zero is negative; (vi) The luminous distance observations imply an apparent large-scale acceleration, as the deceleration parameter is negative, while in reality the universe is decelerating.
+In this manuscript, we develop a class of inhomogeneous relativistic cosmological models characterized by the following properties: (i) they admit cosmological observers for whom the spatial geometry and expansion are both homogeneous and isotropic; (ii) the matter content is an ensemble of massive particles with number conservation and responding viscously to the local tidal forces; (iii) on large scales, they reduce to FLRW cosmologies with dust and a dark‑energy term arising through backreaction; (iv) by appropriately choosing the current energy distribution, the large‑scale equation‑of‑state parameter reproduce any polinomial for an evolving dark-energy sector; (v) the luminosity distance derived from the large‑scale FLRW model implies acceleration—i.e., a negative deceleration parameter—even though the underlying inhomogeneous spacetime itself is decelerating.
+This apparent contradiction is resolved by noting that the global time coordinate employed in the large‑scale FLRW description cannot be identified with the proper time of any local observer experiencing homogeneous and isotropic expansion.